-For our experiments, we extend an existing OpenCL implementation [24] of the FDM-Seismology simulation as the baseline.
+For our experiments, we extend an existing OpenCL implementation [27] of the FDM-Seismology simulation as the baseline.
 The OpenCL implementation divides the kernels into velocity and stress kernels, where each of these sets computes the respective wavefields at its two regions.
 The velocity wavefields are computed by using 7 OpenCL kernels, 3 of which are used to compute on region-1 and the other 4 kernels to compute on region-2.
 Similarly, the stress wavefields are computed by using 25 OpenCL kernels, 11 of which compute on region-1 and 14 kernels compute on region-2.
-We have two OpenCL implementations of the simulation: (1) columnmajor data, which directly follows Fortran's column major array structures, and (2) row-major data, which uses row major array structures and is more amenable for GPU execution.
+We have two OpenCL implementations of the simulation depending on the data layout: (1) column-major data, which directly follows Fortran's column major array structures, and (2) row-major data, which uses row major array structures and is more amenable for GPU execution.
 Moreover, since the two wavefield regions can be computed independently, their corresponding kernels are enqueued to separate command queues.
-In our experimental system, the two command queues can be scheduled on the three OpenCL devices in 32 different ways.
-Figure 9 demonstrates the performance of both versions of the kernels on different device combinations.
-We see that the column-major version performs best when all the kernels are run on a single CPU and performs worst when all of them are run on a single GPU; the performance difference between the two queue-device mappings is $2.7 \times$.
-On the other hand, the row-major version is best when the command queues are distributed across two GPUs and is $2.3 \times$ better than the performance from the worstcase mapping of all kernels on a single CPU.
+In our experimental system, the two command queues can be scheduled on the three OpenCL devices in $3^2$ different ways.
+Fig. 12 demonstrates the performance of both versions of the kernels on different device combinations.
+We see that the column-major version performs best when all the kernels are run on a single CPU and performs worst when all of them are run on a single GPU; the performance difference between the two queue-device mappings is $2.7 \times$ .
+On the other hand, the row-major version is best when the command queues are distributed across two GPUs and is $2.3 \times$ better than the performance from the worst-case mapping of all kernels on a single CPU.